Skip to main content

 Many top Swiss banks accept foreign national clients, so non-residents can certainly open an account.
 The process can be started online, but some banks will require an in-person visit.
 Be sure to check this before you begin the application process if you do not wish to physically visit Switzerland to complete your account opening.

 In some cases, you may be able to complete the entire application process online without the need for an in-person visit.
-Take note that opening an account entirely remotely can be an extremely arduous and time-consuming process.
-It may help if you choose a bank with a physical branch in your home country.
+Take note that opening an account entirely remotely can be an arduous and time-consuming process.

 Can a US Citizen Open a Swiss Bank Account?